 - Use privileged identities for automation runbooks that require elevated access permissions.
 Automated workflows that violate critical security boundaries should be governed by the same tools and policies users of equivalent privilege are.

 - Don't add users directly to Azure resource scopes.
-This lack of centralized management greatly increases the management required to prevent unauthorized access to restricted data.
+Instead add users to defined roles, which are then assigned to resource scopes.
+Direct user assignments circumvent centralized management, greatly increasing the management required to prevent unauthorized access to restricted data.

 Plan for authentication inside a landing zone